 Experience: that most brutal of teachers.
 But you learn, my God do you learn – C. S. Lewis

-Preston Bus Station was cast/built in the late 60’s, and is the largest bus station in the UK and has both been a delight to alight onto from a blue & white council bus over the years but, a bane too!
-The station also it incorporates a multi-storey car park which has distinctive curved walls.
-These curve walls were designed due to cheaper costs rather than vertical ones and they stop you driving into the structure too.
-But sadly, many a heart rendering successful suicide has taken place off the highest level of the car park.
+Preston Bus Station was built in the late 60’s, and is the largest bus station in the UK.
+The station also incorporates a multi-storey car park which has distinctive curved walls, due to being cheaper to make than vertical ones.
+Sadly, many a heart rendering successful suicide has taken place off the highest level of the car park.
 Someone even tried to drive off the exit ramp once in a vain attempt to end their life – he bounced off a lower ramp and survived.
 Also, over the past 40 odd years, several pensioners have been rundown and killed by buses reversing after taking a shortcut across the apron because they feared for their lives if they used the connecting subways.
-The station has also been plagued by muggings, alcoholics and drug dealers as well.
-So, you could say, the station isn’t top of folks list of places to visit list, would it?
-It is though.
+The station has been plagued by muggings, alcoholics and drug dealers as well.

 I’m walking home tonight, I only walk where there’s lots of lights, In alleys and the doorways, Some throw a bottle right in your face... - The Specials